Study abroad in Thessaloniki

 About 320k municipality / over 1M metro

+Study abroad in Thessaloniki works best when you choose by university fit, housing and daily routine, not just the city photo.
 Greece's most student-feeling big city: a waterfront lifestyle, Aristotle University scale, lower pressure than Athens, and nightlife that is easy to join.
+Check neighbourhoods and campus routes before committing to housing.

 Who loves this city?